 Phaedra is a poor sponge diver on the lovely Greek isle of Hydra.
 While diving, she discovers an ancient brass and gold statue of a boy riding a dolphin, which is said to have the magical power to grant wishes.
 Her shiftless boyfriend wants to sell it to an unscrupulous art collector, but Phaedra wants to give it to anthropologist Jim Calder, who would return it to the Greek government.
 Written by

 In several scenes throughout the movie, Sophia Loren's character enters a Greek-Orthodox church and begins her prayer with "sancta Maria".
 This would almost certainly never be uttered in a Greek-Orthodox church, especially since the word "sancta" is of Latinate etymology (Loren's character is supposedly Greek although she herself is Italian) and more so because this is an exclusively Roman-Catholic recitation.
 In Greek one might say: "Panagia mou", but NEVER "Agia Maria" which is the Greek equivalent of "sancta Maria" meaning "saint Maria".
-Over 95% of Greeks identify themselves as Orthodox Christian, with a very small proportion identifying themselves as Catholic, however Loren's character cannot be Catholic since she enters an obviously Orthodox church.
 See more »

 See more »